ProlificsPanther/Docker-Panther/README.md

  * PantherDemo.ini file for Panther Web (Configured)

  # How to use this Image
-   This image is designed to be used in your Panther Web Enviroment in your Red Hat server.
+   This image is designed to be used in your Panther Web Enviroment in your Ubuntu server.
 Installing a Panther Web Docker image should take less than 10 minutes to setup.
 Once    complete you will be able run our sample testcases.

 * Creating the container:
   docker run --name=pantherweb -p8080:8080 -d prolificspanther/pantherweb